Bean-Pringles/CPlus/README.md

 </ul>

 <h1 id="setup">Setup:</h1>
 <p>You can set up the compiler by navigating to setup.exe and running it.
-Make sure you run it as an admin on Windows or with execute premissions on Linux/MacOS.
+Make sure you run it as an admin on Windows.
 Then you can run the compiler by:</p>
 <pre><code>cpx [filename].cpx [Flags: -r -d -c -v]</code></pre>
 <p>NOTE: The subdir /setup is the decompiled source code for setup.exe</p>
+<p>NOTE: If you are on MacOS/Linux, you must compile it for your host system with the cargo command.</p>

 <h1 id="license">License:</h1>
 <p>This project is licensed under the <a href="https://github.com/Bean-Pringles/CPlus/blob/main/LICENSE.md">Bean Pringles Compiler License (BPC License) v1.0</a></p>